o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 Messages which are received while waiting for the response are queued internally by RMR, and are returned to the user application when rmr_rcv_msg is invoked.
-These messages are returned in th order received, one per call to rmr_rcv_msg.
+These messages are returned in the order received, one per call to rmr_rcv_msg.

 Call Timeout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~